iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * `image=`: Display as a raster image, even if view is orthographic.
 Perspective views always draw as raster images.
   * `background=`: Preserve background color when drawing as a raster image.
 * **dta aspect skew decorator** *apply=0|1* - Toggle a decorator that draws a simple bspline curve based on the project extents, for testing the effect of aspect ratio skew on the curve stroke tolerance.
 Use in conjunction with `fdt aspect skew` to adjust the skew.
 If `apply` is 0, then the skew will have no effect on the curve's level of detail; otherwise a higher aspect ratio skew should produce higher-resolution curve graphics.
+* **dta classifyclip selected** *inside* - Color code elements from the current selection set based on their containment with the current view clip.
+Inside - Green, Outside - Red, Overlap - Blue.
+Specify optional inside arg to only determine inside or outside, not overlap.
+Disable clip in the view settings to select elements outside clip, use clip tool panel EDIT button to redisplay clip decoration after processing selection.
+Use key-in again without a clip or selection set to clear the color override.